g0dEngineer/ASTIS/data/MainProgrammerPage/data/TypeB_Programmers_TierB/README_DIPLOMA.md

 2. Integrate model best AUC into your pipeline.
 (Like a user interface built on top of your Ai model to be user friendly)
 3. The above is a similar approach taken by large companies like Google, who employ the usage of [Auto-ML](https://en.wikipedia.org/wiki/Automated_machine_learning) to help select best models.
 * In your case, you manually explore the landscape of available pretrained models by literally trying each of them out.
-* Key is to idenify ones that clearly specify their accuracy/senstivity/specificity for many cases.
+* Key is to identify ones that clearly specify their accuracy/senstivity/specificity for many cases.
 (Eg of resource for pre-trained models found on Github and Kaggle)

 ![Alt Text](https://github.com/g0dEngineer/ASTIS/blob/main/data/tick.png)